 Here’s some tips on how to plan a running route >>

-Add Strength and Core Work
+#10 Add Strength Training and Core Work

 One of the things most long time runners wish we’d known was the value of strength training and especially core work on day one.